 - Nunavut.
 Contracts are only being offered at present to family physicians with full, unrestricted registration in other Canadian jurisdictions and those who are active members of the College of Family Physicians of Canada.
 Preference is given to family physicians holding the CCFP designation.
 Please read more HERE.

 - Northwest Territories.
-Their requirements are similar to those of Nunavut.
 Please read THIS

 Prince Edward Island.
 They do not offer any assessments but they do give contracts to doctors.
 It is not clear on their website the steps involved.
 You will have to get in touch for further information.
 Please visit the website of the College of Physicians and Surgeons of Prince Edward Island HERE.